magento/magento2-jp/README.md

 **Slack:** [#japanese-localization](https://magentocommeng.slack.com/messages/CB3DG6HFH)

 **Release strategy:** Modules from this repository will be available as separate extensions to Magento 2 with possibility to install them with Composer metapackage `community-engineering/japan-common`.
-Metapackage of the project will ba also available at Magento Marketplace after initial release.
+Metapackage of the project will be also available at Magento Marketplace after initial release.

 All development targeted to Magento 2.3 and will be compatible with all further Magento releases.